 1. Fill in your measurements

-2. Get personalised results
+2. Prepare personalised results

 3. Download a PDF instantly

-Download your customised PDF tutorial instantly.
+Download your customised PDF tutorial or full-scale pattern instantly.

 How to draft a set-in sleeve: interactive tutorial